The Alaska Center

 Equity & Inclusion Rationale

 - We work to build power for community self-determination.
-We amplify solutions identified by the communities most directly impacted by issues we engage on.
+We amplify solutions identified by the communities most directly impacted by issues we engage in.
 We support communities on the frontlines of resource extraction, climate change, and environmental threats and organizations that work within them when asked.
 We shift power and leadership to these communities.

-- We acknowledge the disparity of privilege between Alaskan communities, and understand a robust democracy requires full participation of Alaskans of all languages, geographies, abilities, and identities.
+- We acknowledge the disparity of privilege between Alaskan communities and understand a robust democracy requires full participation of Alaskans of all languages, geographies, abilities, and identities.
 We elevate the voices of young people, women, people of color, and recent immigrants who make up the new Alaskan majority.
 Our work broadens access to civic engagement and advocacy.

 - When elected leaders represent their communities and more diverse perspectives are included at the decision-making table, we can harness the power of the collective to arrive at more equitable decisions.